pelithne/client-credentials-flow-with-APIM/README.md

  * openid-config url: Replace the GUID with your Tenant ID
  * claim name="aud": Replace the value with your API app registration id
- * claim name="appid": Replace the value with your Daemon apps registration ids
+ * claim name="appid": Replace the value with your Client apps registration ids

 ````
     <inbound>